 - Yale

-At DTE, we’re dedicated to doing more to combat the impact of harsh weather and meet the ever-changing electrical needs of our customers.
-Our team will keep investing in the infrastructure and working to stay ahead of power preferences, so whether it’s for work or pleasure, your power meets your needs.
+At DTE, we are dedicated to doing more to combat the impact of harsh weather and meet the ever-changing electrical needs of our customers.
+Our company will keep investing in the infrastructure and working to stay ahead of power preferences, so whether it’s for work or pleasure, your power meets your needs.

 To learn more about reliability projects happening in your community, visit empoweringmichigan.com/reliability-improvements.